Real Estate Investment

 When turnkey makes sense in South Florida

 - You're out-of-state or out-of-area.
-Managing a renovation remotely in South Florida is genuinely difficult — contractor oversight, permit inspections, material sourcing all benefit from local presence.
-If you're in New York or California, turnkey's premium may be worth paying to avoid renovation execution risk.
+Managing a renovation remotely in South Florida is genuinely difficult.
+Contractor oversight, permit inspections, and material sourcing all require local presence.
+If you're in New York or California, the turnkey premium may be worth paying to avoid renovation execution risk.

 - Your time has high value.
-If your professional income exceeds $300/hour, spending 200 hours managing a renovation to save $30,000 on a turnkey premium is a bad trade.
+If your professional income exceeds $300 per hour, spending 200 hours managing a renovation to save $30,000 on a turnkey premium is a bad trade.
 The math of your own time matters.

 When turnkey does NOT make sense

 - When the numbers don't work at the turnkey price.
 Run every turnkey deal through a real cash flow analysis.
-If the cap rate at the asking price is below 4% in a market where conventional financing costs 7%+, you'll be cash-flow negative regardless of how convenient the purchase is.
+If the cap rate at the asking price is below 4% in a market where conventional financing costs 7% or more, you'll be cash-flow negative regardless of how convenient the purchase is.

 - When the seller is also the property manager.
-This is a major conflict of interest.
-A turnkey provider who manages the property after sale has financial incentive to place tenants quickly (even marginal ones) to close the sale.
+This is a genuine conflict of interest.
+A turnkey provider who manages the property after sale has financial incentive to place tenants quickly, even marginal ones, to close the deal.
 Verify the tenant independently before closing.

 How to evaluate a South Florida turnkey deal